Kilarin/simple_dialogs/README.md

 So in the above reply, the target is "name", and the display field is "What is your name" "What is your name" will be displayed in the reply area, and if the user clicks on it, the dialog will move to the "name" topic.

-There is one special target, that is "end"  That does NOT go to another dialog topic, instead it closes the formspec and ends the conversation.
+There is one special target, "end", that does NOT go to another dialog topic, instead it closes the formspec and ends the conversation.

 ## ADDING MORE TOPICS